jake-knerr/js-style-guide/README.md

 - `this` is used.
 - The class is library code that is intended for consumption by third parties.
 Therefore, a standard object creation technique is helpful.
 - A simple technique for inheritance is required.
+- The focus of the class is methods rather than data.

 #### Useful criteria for when to use prototypal inheritance over object composition: